Science Framework

 Monitoring Site Network

-Disclaimer: The San Francisco Estuary Wetlands Regional Monitoring Program (WRMP) is in development and not yet operational.
+Disclaimer: The San Francisco Estuary Wetlands Regional Monitoring Program (WRMP) is in continual development.
 Documents are date-stamped because they may occasionally be revised.
 This web page will be updated accordingly to contain the most recent versions of all documents.

 Tidal wetlands in the San Francisco Estuary face an uncertain future due to climate change, continued development pressure, and other regional stressors.
 Accelerating sea level rise and decreased sediment supplies threaten to drown and erode existing tidal wetlands, undo restoration progress that has been made to date, and increase the risk that new restoration projects will fail to meet intended environmental outcomes.
 The potential long-term, widespread loss of the Estuary’s tidal wetlands not only threatens the health and diversity of its habitats, but places vulnerable shoreline communities at a greater risk of flooding and harm from rising sea levels.
 The Wetland Regional Monitoring Program (WRMP) can leverage monitoring data to respond and adapt to these challenges and help support a more resilient Estuary.